actionhero/new-tutorial/README.md

 ## Database Setup

-For our Todo List tutorial we will need a database.
+For our Bucket List tutorial we will need a database.
 We will use Postgresql for the same.
 Since Actionhero is quite modular in nature, there are plugins for support.

 We will be using Sequelize which is Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL server.